 Fermenting Agent – You will need a fermenting agent to ferment the cream.
 Buttermilk or plain live yogurt works well.

 To make the process simpler, I add milk and lemon juice (or vinegar) to the cream and let them do their magic.
 You can also use store-bought buttermilk (¼ cup in place of milk and lemon juice) but since we require it in so little quantity, I refrain from buying a box and then figuring out what to use the rest for.

 Another way to make it is by using yogurt as the fermenting agent.
-Just add a tsp of plain live yogurt (in place of lemon juice) per 1 cup of heavy cream.
+Just add a teaspoon of plain live yogurt (in place of lemon juice) per 1 cup of heavy cream.

 Flavoring – Once it is ready, you can either use it as is or flavor it with any flavoring of your choice.
 Garlic powder, taco seasoning, lemon pepper, etc can be added to it for a delicious taste.

-Add 1 cup heavy cream, ¼ cup whole milk, and 2 tsp lemon juice in a glass jar (jug).
-Close the lid and shake well until everything comes together.
-You can also stir the ingredients using a spoon.
+Add 1 cup heavy cream, ¼ cup whole milk, and 2 teaspoon lemon juice to a glass jar (jug) and stir well.

 Leave the jar on the counter for up to 8 hours or overnight to set.
 If it’s very hot where you live, reduce this time to 6 hours.

 The cream might have separated a bit while resting.
-Just stir it well using a spoon and refrigerate for another 8 hours for it to thicken.
+Just stir it well using a spoon.
+Cover the jar with a lid and refrigerate for another 8 hours for the cream to thicken.